kelceydamage/AV00/README.md

 * [ ] Add an ultrasonic sensor to the robot.
 * [ ] Add a gyro sensor to the robot.
 * [ ] Run some updated battery driven tests.
-* [ ] Find a way to package the breadboard setup into the robot itself.

 ## TODO - Other
 * [ ] Update documentation.